Check the completed osteosynthesis by image intensification.

 Make sure the intra articular components of the fracture have been anatomically reduced.

-Make sure none of the screws are entering the joint.
+Make sure none of the screws are entering the joint as shown in the X-ray.
 This needs to be confirmed in multiple planes.

 5. Postoperative treatment of infra- and trans-syndesmotic malleolar fractures

 A bulky compression dressing and a lower leg backslab, or a splint, are applied, and the limb is kept elevated for the first 24 hours or so, in order to avoid swelling and to decrease pain.

 In anatomically reconstructed, stable malleolar fractures, early active exercises and light partial weight bearing are encouraged after day one.
 In osteoporotic bone, weight bearing should be postponed.

 X-ray evaluation is made after 1 week and then monthly until full healing has occurred.
 Progressive weight bearing is recommended as tolerated.